I Want to Escape from Princess Lessons: Manga

-A manga adaptation illustrated by Uri Sugata began serialization on Shufu to Seikatsu Sha's PASH UP! website on March 25, 2020.
-Its chapters have been collected into seven volumes as of September 2025.
+A manga adaptation illustrated by Uri Sugata was serialized on Shufu to Seikatsu Sha's PASH UP! website from March 25, 2020 to January 21, 2026.
+Its chapters were collected into eight volumes released from November 27, 2020 to May 1, 2026.

 On September 15, 2023, J-Novel Club announced that they also licensed the manga adaptation.
 Seven Seas Entertainment licensed the manga as well.